privacyguides/privacyguides.org/docs/ios/overview.en.md

 - [ ] Turn off **USB Accessories**

 You can set your phone to wipe itself after 10 failed passcode attempts, keeping you safe from brute-force attacks; however, your phone will already resist these by making you wait long periods of time after multiple failed attempts.

+!!! warning

+    With this setting enabled, someone could intentially wipe your phone by entering the wrong password many times.
+Make sure you have proper backups and only enable this setting if it fits your threat model.

 - [x] Turn on **Erase Data**